kif-framework/KIF/README.md

 Set `KIF_SCENARIO_FILTER` to a regular expression and KIF will only run scenarios with descriptions matching the expression.
 This can be useful to skip straight to a particular point in your testing suite.

+### `KIF_SCENARIO_LIMIT`

+Set `KIF_SCENARIO_LIMIT` to exit after a certain number of scenarios.
+This can be useful if you want to divide your test suite among several machines or several devices when combined with `KIF_INITIAL_SKIP_COUNT` below.

+### `KIF_INITIAL_SKIP_COUNT`

+Set `KIF_INITIAL_SKIP_COUNT` to skip a certain number of scenarios at the beginning of the testing run.
+For example, if you wanted to split your suite of 100 scenarios between two iPads, you could set `KIF_SCENARIO_LIMIT` to 50, start the first iPad, then set `KIF_INITIAL_SKIP_COUNT` to 50 and start the second iPad.

+### `KIF_EXIT_ON_FAILURE`

+Set this to a value that evaluates to true to make KIF exit on the first failing scenario.
+This may be useful if you want to isolate failures or if your app doesn't properly recover when a test fails.

 Troubleshooting
 ---------------